scarfacedeb/blog/content/posts/cowboy-process-flow.md

 tags: ["erlang", "elixir"]
 ---

-> The article referes to Cowboy 2.6.3 and Ranch 1.7.1.
+> The article refers to Cowboy 2.6.3 and Ranch 1.7.1.

 Cowboy is *the* default HTTP server for Erlang/OTP.
 It's built on top of [Ranch](https://ninenines.eu/docs/en/ranch/2.0/guide/) which is a socket worker pool for TCP.
 Together they power most of the web apps written in Erlang or Elixir, including the ones built on [Plug](https://github.com/elixir-plug/plug) or [Phoenix](https://phoenixframework.org) framework.